If you just need to work with Timekit out-of-the-box, please refer to our glossary

-We'll get more into details about the workflow later on in the article [Intro to booking graphs], but for now lets just imagine a workflow that consists of these steps:
+We'll get more into details about the workflows later on in the article Intro to booking graphs, but for now lets just imagine a workflow that consists of these steps:

 - A customer requests an appointment with you, at a given time-slot.

 - You either confirm or decline the request.

 - You might have to cancel the appointment.

 These steps are what we call a confirm/decline workflow.

 It is important to know that your calendar will not be blocked at the requested time-slot, before the booking is confirmed.
 If you need your calendar to be blocked immediately when the request is send, you need to use a different workflow.

 For a deeper look into our supported workflows, please refer to the Introduction to booking graphs

 Before you dive directly into our tutorial on how to create a booking, please make sure you've first of all created a resource.